The food!! ~ Reason #1 why I love Bologna.

 Back in 2001 during my one night stay in Bologna, I ate lunch at Ristorante Montegrappa da Nello (located at Via Montegrappa 2).
 I ordered the melanzane all parmigiana (eggplant parmesan) and the Fiori di Zucchini (fried zucchini flowers).
 It was so good that I returned to Ristorante Montegrappa da Nello for dinner.
 I don’t recall what I ordered for dinner, but I do remember ordering some sort of zuppa inglese or zabaglione dessert which was delicious.

-Last year I returned to Ristorante Montegrappa da Nello for my first dinner in Bologna.
-I asked the waiter about the options for something without meat.
-I think there was a bit of miscommunication because instead of being served the fresh pomodoro with penne I thought I ordered, I ended up being served half tortelline with the creme pomodoro sauce and half penne with the fresh pomodoro sauce.
-I was happy though with the misunderstanding because I ended up being served two types of pasta.
-The food was good, but not outstanding.
+Last year, I had two so so meals the first two nights of my stay.
+I returned to Ristorante Montegrappa da Nello for my first dinner in Bologna.
+I think there was a bit of miscommunication when I ordered because instead of being served the fresh pomodoro with penne I thought I ordered, I ended up being served half tortelline with the creme pomodoro sauce and half penne with the fresh pomodoro sauce.
+The misunderstanding turned out ok though because I ended up being served two types of pasta.
+The pasta was good, but not outstanding.
 I also ordered a caprese salad (mozzarella, tomatoes, and basil) which was just ok.
 I have had much better caprese salads in the past.
 I now have mixed feelings about this restaurant.
-The pasta was good but nothing outstanding.
-Although I did not realize it at the time, Ristorante Montegrappa da Nello really is famous for its meat dishes.
-I am probably not the best person to judge this restaurant.
-I did find this review with photos.
-The restaurant was given an 8 out of 10.

 After two good but not great meals, I was starting to wonder about the food in Bologna.
-On Monday, I did the long trek to the Sanctuary of the Madonna of San Luca.
+On Monday, I did the long trek to the Sanctuary I did the long trek to the Sanctuary of the Madonna of San Luca one day while in Bologna.
 I had a sandwich in a bar for lunch.
-If only I had read this review for Trattoria Meloncello, which is located near the start of the walk to the Sanctuary of the Madonna of San Luca, I would have definitely eaten there for lunch.
+If only I had known about Trattoria Meloncello, which is located near the start of the walk to the Sanctuary of the Madonna of San Luca, I would have definitely eaten there for lunch.
 Make sure to read this review if you are heading to Bologna.
 The restaurant is given a 9.5 out of a 10 rating.

 Two very nice waiters took my order and brought me my food.
 I ordered melone (without the prosciutto) and then mezzelune ripiene di melanzane e formaggio caprino con pomodoro fresco e basilica.
 My melone (cantalope) was wonderful.